 2018 – 2019

-In 2018, Make-A-Wish is will move from its current location on South Hulen to a new facility.
-Half of the JLFW funds will go to the Wish Impact Fund to support the current demand for wishes in Fort Worth and the other half will be used to create a Wishing Room in the new Fort Worth office.
-The Wishing Room is a room that will ensure qualified children in the Fort Worth area have an exciting place to visit and learn about the wish process.
+Make-A-Wish recently moved its Fort Worth office to a new location on South Hulen.
+Half of the JLFW funds will go to the Wish Impact Fund to support the current demand for Wishes in Fort Worth and the other half will be used to create a Wishing Room in the new Fort Worth office.
+The Wishing Room is a room that will ensure qualified children in the Fort Worth area have an exciting place to visit and learn about the Wish process.

-JLFW Volunteers will work as Wish Granters who are trained volunteers who meet with children and families to explore wish ideas and complete required paperwork.
-Serve as an ongoing liaison to the family and provide magical extras to the wish granting program.
+JLFW Volunteers will work as Wish Granters, who are trained volunteers, meeting with children and families to explore Wish ideas and complete required paperwork.
+They also serve as an ongoing liaison to the family and provide magical extras to the Wish granting program.

 MABEE SOCIAL SERVICES CENTER NUTRITION ENRICHMENT PROGRAM